tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 (belonging to one or more IETF network slices); the mapping of one or more IETF network slice streams to a Slice-Flow Aggregate is maintained by the IETF Network Slice Controller.
-The boundary nodes MAY also maintain a mapping of specific IETF network slice service(s) to a SFA.
+The boundary nodes MAY also maintain a mapping of specific IETF network slice service(s) to a Slice-Flow Aggregate.

 Network Resource Partition Policy (NRP):